precice/community-training/fsi-workflow/00_geometry/tasks.md

-# A workflow for fluid-structure simulations with preCICE
+# A workflow for fluid-structure interaction simulations with preCICE

 Introductory course at the preCICE Workshop 2024, Stuttgart, September 24-27, 2024